mk0y/ai-commit/README.md

 ### Environment Variables

-You can configure Git Sage using the following environment variables:
+You can configure Gity using the following environment variables:

 - `OPENAI_API_KEY`: API key for OpenAI (required when using OpenAI provider)
 - `ANTHROPIC_API_KEY`: API key for Anthropic (required when using Anthropic provider)